 - Hold the branch with one hand and with the other gently pick the berries off of the stem and into your palm.

 Blueberries are best eaten right away but are also great for freezing.
+Learn how to freeze blueberries.
 Add them to a cobbler, smoothie, or salad.
 Frozen berries are so great to always have on hand.

 Learn more about growing blueberries and how to care for them.